HIJAZI9/SALES_TAXES/README.md

 rate of n%, a shelf price of p contains (np/100 rounded up to the nearest 0.05) amount of sales tax.

+I used
+1-Apache NetBeans IDE 15
+2-XAMPP Control Panel -->Mysql

+For Download the Application , you have to open SellingAppSetup folder , then you will find file with .exe extension. when you download it , you can click on Buttons to buy a Products , It is displayed in a table, consisting of the product name, quantity, price and finally the last column to know the price of the added tax.

+Print Button --> print out the receipt details
+Reset Button --> The Table will be empty
+Remove Button--> remove selected Row
+Exit  Button -->to close the Application